Toe Touch

 Tennis players require flexibility in their wrists, arms, and legs for powerful serves and quick lateral movements.

-Surfers need flexibility in their legs, back, and shoulders for balance and maneuvering on the waves.
+Golfers need flexibility in their back, shoulders, and hips for a powerful and effective swing.

-A series of stretches designed to increase flexibility in the quadriceps.
+A series of stretches designed to increase flexibility in the hips.

 An isometric exercise routine thats build muscle, strength, balance, and range of motion in targeted areas through static muscle contraction.